e2fyi/kubeflow-aws/pipelines/README.md

 > deployments in different namespaces.

 ## Folder structure

+`crds` folder references the crds manifest in the kubeflow pipelines repo so they can be deployed separately.
+The reason for this is `crd` is cluster resource and shared by multiple namespaces.
+If they are merged as a single `kustomize` deployment, it will potentially affect other deployments when we destroy.
+This is to help users that want to deploy multiple kubeflow pipelines in different namespaces.

 `base` folder references the light-weight pipeline manifest in the kubeflow pipelines repo, as well as a basic mysql manifest from the main kubeflow manifest